osmianski/blog/2019/08/01-composer-package-versioning-part-2-git-branches-and-tags.md

 ## Git Branches ##

-After you created new package put under Git, you only have `master` branch.
+After you created new Composer package and put it under Git, you have only `master` branch.
 Develop next major or minor release on `master` branch.

 After major or minor release create a new **release branch** pointing to the last patch for that release.
 Name such branches using version number of the release: `0.1.x`, `1.0.x`, `1.1.x`, `1.2.x` etc.

 Keep release branch as long as you support that version.
 After version, say, `1.0` is no longer supported (see [Support Window](#support-window)), delete `1.0.x` branch.

-Developing patch on the oldest release branch the patch is applicable to.
-After patch development is finished, merge or rebase the patch to all newer release branches it is applicable to.
+Develop patch on the oldest release branch the patch is applicable to.
+After patch development is finished, merge or rebase the patch to all newer release branches (and to `master` branch) it is applicable to.

 This Git branching model is illustrated below: